 I don’t know about you but growing up we had beer can chicken pretty often.
 I’m not sure why but this trend wore off as I got older, yet it is still a great, easy, and flavorful way to cook chicken on the BBQ…..let us show you how you can make this easy beer can chicken recipe at home too. 😉 (originally published 8/15)

+Well I mean lager of course.
+You could use whatever really, it doesn’t matter but a blonde light beer is top on my list.
+Let’s be honest.
 In the Summertime we will do anything to NOT cook or turn the oven on inside the house!

 It reaches over 100 degrees where we live for a few months out of the year and the last thing you want to do is heat up your house.
 So we use our barbecue and smoker as often as possible!